Dr. Stephanie Bohlman, Associate Professor

 Gainesville, FL 32611-0410

-My overall research interests are to understand how species/functional group composition and forest structure will respond to climate change and the effects of these responses on ecosystem functioning.
+My research program is motivated by the need to understand, conserve and manage forests, with the goal of maintaining biodiversity, enhancing ecosystem services and understanding how forests will respond to climate change.
+My research program has both basic and applied elements, and uses remote sensing to address large spatial scales with a focus on tropical forests.
 I am particularly interested in landscape level patterns, which has led me to use remote sensing data extensively.
-Because I am interested in tying remote sensing interpretation to field observations, I have focused on high resolution remote sensing as a bridge between field data and coarse scale satellite data.
+Because I am interested in tying remote sensing interpretation to field observations, I often use high resolution remote sensing as a bridge between field data and coarse scale satellite data.
 My work has focused primarily on tropical forests, which has critical gaps in knowledge about carbon uptake and response to climate change.
-My research is structure around two questions that are critical for understanding responses to climate change:
+My research is structured around three questions that are critical for understanding forested landscapes and their responses to climate change:

-1. What are the biotic and abiotic controls of spatial distributions of key landscape elements, such as species, functional groups, individual tree structure and canopy gaps?
+- What are the biotic and abiotic controls of spatial distributions of key landscape elements, such as species, functional groups, individual trees, and canopy gaps?

 PhD, University of Washington, 2004